Vented vs Condenser Tumble Dryers – What’s The Difference?

-Since a vented tumble dryer removes water and moisture via a hose, it will need to be installed close enough to an external wall or window for the hose to reach outside.
+Since a vented tumble dryer removes water and moisture via a hose, it must be installed close enough to an external wall or window for the hose to reach outside.

 What Is A Condenser Tumble Dryer?

-A condenser tumble dryer collects the water/moisture from your wet clothes in a water tank (sometimes called a reservoir), which is located within the machine itself.
+A condenser tumble dryer condenses the warm air from the wet clothes and collects the water/moisture in a water tank (sometimes called a reservoir), which is located within the machine itself.

 Rather than venting the moisture/water to the outside, the tank simply collects the water.
 It operates much like a dehumidifier in that regard.